This article explains 4 of the biggest manager challenges and how to deal with them

 - Learning how to give and receive feedback.

 - Prioritization skills

 - Learning how to effectively manage your time and that of your direct reports.

-- Learning what an effective one-on-one looks like and techniques for success.
+- Learning what an effective 1:1 looks like and techniques for success.

 Google’s Project Oxygen team research highlights similar skills.
 They found, “the number one trait of a good manager is that they are a good coach.”
 This is followed closely by a manager’s ability to empower their team and not micromanage.

 Managers who take the time to learn these identified success traits will have a much greater chance of engaging their employees.